osc245/ChessEngine/README.md

 If move delivers check write “+” at the end: e2-e3+

 Limits:
-I didn't fully implement all the rules.
-The three main issues in the program that come to mind are:
+Two issues with the program are:
 1) The program isn't that strict with move notation so it accepts all valid moves but doesn't reject all invalid moves.
 For example, if you said Ba1-b2 instead of Ba1xb2 when capturing the program will still accept that move.
 2) The program doesn't check for checkmates or stalemates and end the game if one occurs.
-3) The program doesn't check that the king didn't move through a check when castling.